 FDR practitioners also need to meet ongoing accreditation requirements.
 The following fact sheets provide details on accreditation obligations and general information about changing accreditation status:

-FDR practitioners seeking information about their legal obligations should phone the Family Relationship Advice Line on 1800 050 321.
+For information about legal obligations not related to accreditation as an FDR practitioner, call the Family Relationship Advice Line on 1800 050 321.